-In addressing these built systems Markus draws from familiar construction materials and objects to develop a critical reflection of the framework's physical components.
-The work may be understood as a type of expanded medium that manifests itself across multiple artistic disciplines.
-The resulting art, a product of shared experience within the physical framework of infrastructure, is both fresh and sentimental.
+In addressing these built systems Markus' critical expression draws on familiar tropes.
+The work may be understood as a type of expanded medium that manifested across multiple artistic disciplines.
+The resulting art, a product of shared experience within the physical framework of built systems, is both fresh and sentimental.

 Exhibitions and Installations:

 2021 440 Gallery, Brooklyn, NY

 2020 Equity Gallery, An Intangible Habitat, New York, New York

 2020 Lankai Art Museum, Blue Dialogue: Unexpected Encounter Be- tween Young Artists of East and West, Anshan, China